upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 You should see output like this:

 ```
-Setting up namespace foobar
+Setting up namespace project-99-react-app
-Setting up namespace: foobar
+Setting up namespace: project-99-react-app
-Checking for existing project: foobar
+Checking for existing project: project-99-react-app
-Creating project: foobar
+Creating project: project-99-react-app
 Copying ConfigMaps
 Copying Secrets
-Setting current project to foobar
+Setting current project to project-99-react-app
 ```

 Then type `oc project` and you should see:

 ```
-Using project "foobar" on server "https://c109-e.us-east.containers.cloud.ibm.com:31982".
+Using project "project-99-react-app" on server "https://c109-e.us-east.containers.cloud.ibm.com:31982".
 ```

-If you see `Using project "default"` it means your project creation did not work.
+> 🛑 &nbsp;&nbsp; If you see `Using project "default"` it means your project creation did not work.
 Make sure you are logged in and have permissions.

 ### Create the Tekton Pipeline